 English terms are, however, used for other reasons than cultural imperialism.
 English is among the easiest to learn languages of modern times, and its spread around the world has changed the original language so much that many a mistake one could make might just be a local speciality.
 Africans, Indians and Americans use a very different English than the British.
 And to be honest, not even the English can make up their mind.
-Rules of spelling and pronunciation change from village to village. (not that this is very different in German, by the way)
+Rules of spelling and pronunciation change from village to village.

 To Germans, English words also sound modern, fresh, cool and chic.
 On top of that, English is a highly unprecise language, compared to German.
 English terms can be used more loosely and lack the slightly bureaucratic feeling that precise compound nouns, German style, can leave.

 This turned Kartenverkaufsschalter into “Ticket Sales” and Dienstleistungszentren into “Service Points”.
 General well-being is now “Wellness”, physical education is “Fitness”, an “Arbeitstreffen” is now a “Meeting”, and the “Ablauf der Abgabefrist” is so much better when it’s called a “Deadline”.
 Do you notice the capital letters at the beginning of the words?
 Of course, English terms still are written properly – nouns are capitalized.
 Period.